notes on PE effect

 during lab sessions.

-You will be given a standard experimental notebook in which the
+You will need a standard experimental notebook (as shown in class) in

 dated record of procedures, events, original data, calculations and